isomerpages/mom-nwc/Resources/flexible-wages/index.md

 For companies interested in implementing the FWS, [here](/resources/flexible-wages/files/TAFEP_Infographic 3_Embarking on the Flexible Wage System-1.png) are some tips to make sure your FWS implementation goes smoothly.

-For a more comprehensive breakdown, refer to the [FWS guidebook](/resources/flexible-wages/files/1029-fws-online-guidebook.pdf).
+_For more information, refer to the [FWS guidebook](/resources/flexible-wages/files/1029-fws-online-guidebook.pdf)._